kenpchess/PGNdbkp_master/README.md

   * Allows the current game or a range of games to be exported to a PGN gamefile textfile, including ascii diagrams and engine analysis.

+  * Allows the current game or a range of games to be exported to a PDF file with graphic board diagrams (smaller version of on-screen chessboard) and engine analysis.
+These are essentially make-your-own PDF chessbooks (only partially working under Windows).

   * Stockfish or UCI engine interaction.
 Allows chess engine to analyze moves or positions.
 The default engine location is updatable.